Franmartin09/Client-Invoice-Management-Web/Clientes_y_Facturas_WB/SRC/README.md

 ## Important Change with index.php

-`index.php` is no longer in the root of the project!
-It has been moved inside the *public* folder, for better security and separation of components.
+`index.php` is no longer in the root of the proje thct!
+It has been moved insidee *public* folder, for better security and separation of components.

 This means that you should configure your web server to "point" to your project's *public* folder, and